AtsushiSakai/PythonRobotics/docs/index_main.rst

 Welcome to PythonRobotics's documentation!
 ==========================================

-"PythonRobotics" is a Python code collections and html based text book (This document) for robotics algorithm, which is developed on `GitHub`_.
+"PythonRobotics" is a Python code collections and textbook (This document) for robotics algorithm, which is developed on `GitHub`_.

 See this section (:ref:`What is PythonRobotics?`) for more details of this project.